 Five Steps You Should Take After a Construction Zone Collision

 You need to take immediate steps to protect your rights if you are involved in a work zone accident.
-What you do can have a direct impact on the amount of compensation you receive for your injuries.
+What you do can directly impact the amount of compensation you receive for your injuries.
 Here are five first steps to take to help build a winning case:

 - Call the police.
 You should contact the police at the crash scene.
 The officer will conduct an investigation and write a police report.
-The report can contain helpful information, such as details on how the crash occurred, who was at fault in causing it, and whether anyone received a traffic ticket.
+The report can contain helpful information, such as how the crash occurred, who was at fault for causing it, and whether anyone received a traffic ticket.

 - Get prompt medical care.
 You should be examined by a doctor within 72 hours—even if you do not think you were hurt.
 This protects your health and avoids disputes with the insurance company.

 - Obtain contact information.
-Get the contact information of any drivers and their insurance companies so that you can file a claim for compensation.
+Get the contact information of any drivers and their insurance companies to file a claim for compensation.
 You also need to obtain this information for witnesses to your accident who can help you prove who was negligent in causing your injuries.

 - Take pictures.
-Use your cellphone camera to take pictures of the damage to the vehicles, accident scene, construction zone area and equipment, and your injuries.
+Use your cellphone camera to take photos of the vehicle damage, accident scene, construction zone area, equipment, and injuries.
 Ask someone to do this if you are too injured to do it yourself.